valkey-io/valkey-doc/topics/modules-api-ref.md

 A common usage for 'privdata' is a thread that computes something that needs to be passed to the client, included but not limited some slow to compute reply or some reply obtained via networking.

+Returns `VALKEYMODULE_OK` on success.
+On failure, `VALKEYMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if bc is NULL.
+- ENOTSUP if bc contains `blocked on keys` but its timeout callback is NULL.

 Note 1: this function can be called from threads spawned by the module.